drshahizan/SECP3843/submission/Racquelmae/question5/question5.md

 <img  src="./files/images/id.jpg"></img>

 ### 4. Create new dictionary
 Extract the address column from the dataframe.
-Then, create a new address dictionary,append each item to the list and create a new dataframe for the address.
+Then, create a new address dictionary, append each item to the list and create a new dataframe for the address.
 ```
 new_address = []
 for item in df['address']: